0141 337 8100 Facebook TwitterInstagram

 Your experience and skills are essential to identify what support will be needed to protect and improve your jobs, as well as the risks you face from extreme weather at work.

-The move to a net zero economy is an opportunity to create good work, to rebuild our communities, to get cleaner air and build warmer homes.
+The move to a low carbon economy is an opportunity to create good work, to rebuild our communities, to get cleaner air and build warmer homes.
+As workers and union reps, you are the key to ensure we seize this opportunity for our communities and workplaces.

 We share regular Just Transition bulletins with the latest news, policies, and workers experiences, as well as opportunities to take part in training and events.
-To sign up for our Just Transition bulletins click here.
+Sign up to our newsletter to find out more and get involved.

-Just Transition Political Education
+Just Transition Courses

 Political Education courses